antonymagee/Ping-Pong-API/README.md

 We also encourage you to have fun with this and put your own stamp on it.
 So here are some other things that you can try for "bonus points":

+-   Add support for doubles play (4 people per game).
+-   Add additional endpoints to complete the CRUD (create, read, update, delete) operations
 -   Persist the data to disk so it survives a restart of the api (please include everything required to run your application if you do this.)
 -   Add automated unit tests for your code.
 You could also add code coverage and cyclomatic complexity checks.
 -   Add API documentation in RAML, Swagger/OpenAPI Spec, or API Blueprint format.
--   Add additional endpoints to complete the CRUD (create, read, update, delete) operations
 -   Add some sort of authentication
 -   Add the correct things to create a Docker container image to run this project.
     -   Bonus points for using docker to compile the application